qaware/qaware-blog-source/content/posts/getting-started-cwyd.md

 The overall prompt with all parts counted together are required to have less token than the LLM models input context-window limitation.

 ## Chunks vs. Full Document in CWYD

+The techniques used for CWYD can be split into two methods.
+Each method has its own pros and cons, lets have a look at them.

 {{< figure figcaption="CWYD variants" >}}
     {{< img src="/images/getting-started-cwyd/d2-venn-CWYD.cropped.svg" alt="CWYD variants" >}}